omer3bd/Vending-Machine-Sales-Performance-Analysis---2025/README.md

 ## Recommendations:
 - **Operating Hours Adjustment**: Adjust opening time to 07:30 or 08:00 to align with the arrival of office and school populations.
 Consider closing by 21:00 to reduce low-yield operating costs, as sales at 22:00 represent only 3.1 % of daily volume.
 - **Enhance Customer Retention**: Launch periodic promotions or limited-time beverages aligned with seasonal events (e.g., summer cold brews, holiday-themed drinks for Christmas) to renew interest among lapsed customers and attract new visits.
 - **Monitor Payment Trends and Machine Working Conditions**: Ensure that machines are fully operational with both payment options.
-Periodically review payment system performance to avoid dips experienced in sales trends
+Periodically review payment system performance to avoid dips experienced in sales trends.
 - **Seasonal Planning and Inventory Management**: Anticipate lower foot traffic during holiday periods and adjust inventory levels proactively to minimize waste and maintain operational efficiency.
 Following the holidays, implement targeted promotions or loyalty incentives to accelerate the recovery of transaction volume and sustain customer engagement

 ## Assumptions and Caveats: